United Nations Security Council elections

-United Nations Security Council elections are held annually to select members of the United Nations Security Council.
+United Nations Security Council elections are held annually to select members of the United Nations Security Council to serve a two-year term.

 Electoral system

-Each country has one vote.
+The electorate is the whole UN General Assembly, with each country casting one vote.
+The seats up for election differ by year.
 The elections often have little or no competition.

+To be approved, a candidate must receive at least two-thirds of all votes cast for that seat.
+A retiring member is not eligible for immediate re-election.